-If your partner exhibits many of these "red flag" behaviours, you should consider talking to someone you trust before involving yourself further in the relationship.
+If your partner exhibits many of these "red flag" behaviours, you should consider talking to someone you trust before involving yourself further into the relationship.
 Stay connected with a good support system and be sure to participate in healthy self-care practices to avoid getting involved with a man who is abusive.
 You deserve to be treated with respect.
 Never settle for anything less.

-Why Do We Stay?16
+Why do Women Stay?16

-- > You love them, but don't love their behaviour - > You doubt your ability to start a new life, find a new home, and raise your children by yourself - > You're afraid that they will harm or kill you, your children or other family members, or themselves if you leave - > You feel guilty about "breaking up the family" or you feel guilty because they can be kind sometimes - > You're worried about leaving your community or your culture behind - > You believe their promises and apologies - You hope that they will change and start treating you well - You don't have enough money to support yourself and your children - > You're worried that you won't find another man who will want to be with you - > You feel like you don't deserve to be treated better - > You believe that children needs both partners in their lives, even if they are violent - > You believe that you should "make it work" and stay committed to a relationship, even if it's abusive
+- > You love him, but don't love his behaviour - You doubt your ability to start a new life, find a new home, and raise your children by yourself - > You're afraid that he will harm or kill you, your children or other family members, or himself if you leave - > You feel guilty about "breaking up the family" or you feel guilty because he can be kind sometimes - You're worried about leaving your community or your culture behind - > You believe his promises and apologies - You hope that he will change and start treating you well - > You don't have enough money to support yourself and your children - > You're worried that you won't find another man who will want to be with you - > You feel like you don't deserve to be treated better - > You believe that children need their father in their lives, even if he is violent - > You believe that you should "make it work" and stay committed to a relationship, even if it's abusive